California is one of the most highly coveted sports betting states in the US.

 It appeared as if Californians would voice their support or opposition in November 2020.
 But a proposal to legalize online and retail sports betting met its demise due to contention from tribes.
-Speaking of, a coalition of tribal gaming leaders are seeking an extension from the court in order to amass enough signatures to get their proposal on the 2022 ballot.
-That bill would legalize retail wagering only, and only on tribal land.
+Speaking of, a coalition of tribal gaming leaders amassed enough signatures to get their proposal on the 2022 ballot, though they are pushing for the referendum sooner.
+That ballot measure authorizes retail wagering only, and only at tribal casinos and racetracks.

 Why California needs sports betting

 Americans do love to bet on sports.
 And other Americans do love to try to stop them.
 The tension between the two sides of the argument came to a head in 1962 with the passage of the Wire Act and the Professional and Amateur Sports Protection Act (PASPA) in 1992.

 The first created a federal ban on using telegraphic communications to place sports bets across state lines.
 The second banned any states from introducing new sports betting legislation if they didn’t already have it in place.
 In 2011, the Department of Justice (DOJ) changed its opinion on what the Wire Act meant, restricting it only to sports betting.
 The upshot was that states were allowed to introduce online gambling so long as it was not sports betting.
 California online gambling is not yet a reality.